-With the ever evolving advances in medicine, today, merely surviving is not the goal; the goal is to continue living.
+With the ever-evolving advances in medicine, today, merely surviving is not the goal; the goal is to continue living.
 What helps to fulfill this goal is for patients to be seen as and treated as human persons, not numbers on a chart or the disease they are fighting.
-Part of this falls within the responsibility of the doctor, but part also falls on the patient, who must be informed, educated and inquisitive.
+Part of this falls within the responsibility of the doctor, but part also falls on the patient, who must be informed, educated, and inquisitive.

 For newly diagnosed patients, this means asking a lot of questions, even if it feels scary to do so.
-As reported by US Health News, there are seven pertinent questions to ask about a breast cancer diagnoses:
+As reported by US Health News, there are seven pertinent questions to ask about a breast cancer diagnosis: